Quality education helps youth and adults achieve their full potential

 Here are just a few ways Heart of Illinois United Way funded programs are positively impacting education in central Illinois:

-- 88% of youth achieved academic success in essential reading and math skills
+- 86% of youth in United Way funded tutoring and after school programs achieved grade-level academic success in reading and math

 Great Mentors Lead the Way